StoneStepsInc/StoneStepsWebalizer/README.md

   * A percent character that is not a part of a percent-encoding sequence in a URL will be percent-encoded (e.g. `/a%b/` will become `/a%25b/`).

-If you intend to filter URLs with spaces, make sure to use EnablePhraseValues, so the space in the pattern wouldn't be misinterpreted as a pattern/value separator.
-In other words, if EnablePhraseValues is not enabled, the following pattern with a space will be interpreted as as a URL `"*/ab"` with a search argument `"cd/"`, as in `"/ab/?cd/"`.
+If you intend to filter URLs with spaces, make sure to use `EnablePhraseValues`, so the space in the pattern wouldn't be misinterpreted as a pattern/value separator.
+In other words, if `EnablePhraseValues` is not enabled, the following pattern with a space will be interpreted as as a URL `"*/ab"` with a search argument `"cd/"`, as in `"/ab/?cd/"`.

     IgnoreURL  */ab cd/

 Note that once some URL path pattern is found, only search arguments of the matching path pattern will be checked, but no further.
-This may produce unexpected results if broader URL path patterns (e.g. `*`) are placed first in the list of IgnoreURL filters.
+This may produce unexpected results if broader URL path patterns (e.g. `*`) are placed first in the list of `IgnoreURL` filters.
 Consider these filters:

     IgnoreURL   /abc/*